GUIDE 2024

 The iteration and copy that drives more impact and business metrics is a winning choice.
 A/B testing also checks the design and content of various control buttons with variations.

 Thus, UX writers conduct these tests on prototypes before they officially launch a product in the market.
+Conducting these tests and gathering feedback can significantly impact career growth and earnings, including the potential for a higher UX writer salary.

 These tests ensure how well a product works.
 In this step, the UX writers forward the prototypes to SME(s) and stakeholders to get their thoughts on the product.